How to Set Up a POS System: A Step by Step Guide to Getting Point of Sale Software Up and Running

 4. Set up your hardware

 The equipment that you need varies depending on your store set up.
-Some retailers require several devices, including payment terminals, cash drawers, barcode scanners and receipt printers.
-For others, having an iPad and a payment terminal is enough.
+For some retailers, having an iPad and a payment terminal is enough.
+But many retailers will need several devices to complete their POS set up—such as payment terminals, cash drawers, barcode scanners and receipt printers.

 The exact steps for setting up your retail equipment depends on the specific device, so consult with your provider to figure out the right way to go.